Tech Horoscopes, 2012

 Apple - Winning the battle, not the war, and not even that for long

 Apple is in an arms race of hardware and patents that can only be won by a series of consistently correct tactical decisions as well as maintaining organizational superiority.
-In other words, because Apple’s victory can only be tactical, not categorical, Apple does not have a strategic advantage.
+In other words, because Apple’s victory can only be tactical, it does not have a strategic advantage.
 Apple’s acumen with generating fanaticism is limited to its ability to create real technical differentiation.
 However, open source software and second-tier hardware will gradually but effortlessly creep over all of Apple’s territory in the same way that it has already gained a plurality of the industry ( Android: 42%, Apple: 28% – Source).
 In years past, and in a different category, being first and a pioneer would lead to domination (Xerox, Kleenex, Coca-Cola over Pepsi, Nike over Reebok).
 Now, however, pioneers act more as door men for smaller, more agile innovators (or Tweakers, according to Gladwell) and consumers are infinitely more concerned with value than brand.
 Consumers are on board with Apple’s benevolent dictatorship only as long as it yields the best product around.
 That battle will become increasingly difficult to win.

 Google - Set to win but squandering its advantage